Laurence Fishburne: Personal life

 Fishburne married actress Hajna O. Moss in 1985, in New York.
 They have two children, son Langston (b.
 1987) and daughter Montana Fishburne (b.
 1991).
 Hajna and Laurence divorced in the 1990s.

 Fishburne dated actress Victoria Dillard from 1992 to 1995.

 Fishburne and actress Gina Torres got engaged in February 2001 and got married on September 22, 2002, at the Cloisters, a museum in New York City.
 On January 8, 2007, Fishburne's spokesman Alan Nierob announced that the couple were expecting a child together.
 Their daughter, Delilah, was born in June 2007.

-On September 20, 2017, it was confirmed that Torres and Fishburne were separated and had been keeping the separation private for the last year.
+On September 20, 2017, it was confirmed that Torres and Fishburne were separated and had kept the separation private for the previous year.
 Fishburne filed for divorce on November 2, 2017; he and Torres reached a final settlement on April 16, 2018; and the divorce became effective May 11, 2018.

 Fishburne lives in Hollywood, and also maintains a residence in New York City, in the Castle Village Co-Op in the Hudson Heights section of Washington Heights.
-He is a fan of Brazilian author Paulo Coelho; in 2009 he said he was planning to produce a movie based on Coelho’s novel The Alchemist.
+He is a fan of Brazilian author Paulo Coelho; in 2009 he said he was planning to produce a movie based on Coelho's novel The Alchemist.

 In a 2025 episode of Finding Your Roots, Fishburne found out he has a half-sister, Lisa Bohannan, and half-brother, William Bohannan.